Updated on: December 9, 2024

 Short on time?
 Here’s the best free password manager for iOS in 2024:

 I tested tons of free password managers on my iPhone and could only find a few that are truly good.
 Many come with strict device limits, lock important features behind paywalls, restrict how many passwords you can save, and constantly issue you with ads to upgrade.
-I even tried the built-in password managers provided by Safari and Chrome and found they don’t have nearly enough features to keep your accounts fully protected in 2024.
+I even tried Passwords, the built-in password manager provided by Apple on iOS 18, and found it just doesn’t have all the features of a top password manager in terms of security and convenience.

 If you’re looking for the best password manager, you need a premium one.
 Premium password managers use industry-standard encryption, offer zero-knowledge architecture for ultimate privacy, support multi-factor authentication to leverage iOS’s biometric capabilities, and come with a ton of extras like dark web monitoring and password health auditing.
 They also include seamless iCloud integration, auto-fill for Safari, and form-filling capabilities that meet the expectations of iPhone and iPad users worldwide.
 Some even come with unique additions, like Dashlane’s VPN.